labbsr0x/bindman-dns-demos/swarm-traefik-bind9/README.md

 To take a look at this sample, you **must** execute this command in a Docker Swarm, the following way:

 ```
-docker stack deploy -c docker-compose.yml sandman-dns-agent
+docker stack deploy -c docker-compose.yml bindman-dns-agent
 ```

 # Context

 The following services need to coexist and be able to talk to each other over a network:

-1. [**Sandman DNS Listener**](https://github.com/labbsr0x/sandman-dns-listener): this service sits on a Swarm cluster listening for Swarm events.
+1. [**Bindman-DNS Listener**](https://github.com/labbsr0x/bindman-dns-listener): this service sits on a Swarm cluster listening for Swarm events.
 In this demo, we expect Swarm Services to be annotated with traefik-specific labels that defines which hostname should be given to that service instance.

-2. [**Sandman DNS Manager**](https://github.com/labbsr0x/sandman-dns-manager): this service can sit literally anywhere, but must be reachable to the listener and must be able to reach the Bind9 Server over a network.
-When the listener identifies new services and their respective hostnames, it sends the information to the manager via a proper [Webhook](https://github.com/labbsr0x/sandman-dns-webhook).
+2. [**Bindman-DNS Manager**](https://github.com/labbsr0x/bindman-dns-manager): this service can sit literally anywhere, but must be reachable to the listener and must be able to reach the Bind9 Server over a network.
+When the listener identifies new services and their respective hostnames, it sends the information to the manager via a proper [Webhook](https://github.com/labbsr0x/bindman-dns-webhook).
 The manager then updates its DNS Server with the given hostname.
-Keep in mind that a Sandman DNS Manager instance can manage only **one** zone.
+Keep in mind that a Bindman-DNS Manager instance can manage only **one** zone.

 3. **Bind9 Server**: this service defines a DNS Server responsible for resolving DNS queries.
-Which DNS queries this service can solve or not are managed by the Sandman DNS Manager.
+Which DNS queries this service can solve or not are managed by theBindman-DNS Manager.
 For this demo, the Bind9 Server owns the zone `test.com` and every DNS update needs to be in regards to domains within that zone, i.e., `<domain>.test.com`.

 # Secure communication